 Various companies also offer barges 'cruises' along the canals, for example from 'Little Venice" near Warwick Avenue to Camden Lock.
 Try Jasons Canal Boat Trips

 Bikes.
-That's Bojo Boris, ex Mayor of London, ex Foreign Secretary and now, amazingly to bothe left aand right actually Prime Minister.
+That's Bojo Boris, ex Mayor of London, ex Foreign Secretary and now, amazingly to bothe left and right, actually Prime Minister.
 Those bikes were first called "Boris's Bikes".
 They're for hire all over London.
 They're red and sponsored by Santander and the Mayor is now Seddiq Khan.
 Other branded bikes are also for hire.

 You have to be careful cycling round London - it wasn't built with bikes in mind.
-But if you're an experienced urban cyclist it's a good way to get around town, but take care and remember to cycle on the LEFT and to be extra careful turning RIGHT.
+But if you're an experienced urban cyclist it's a good way to get around town, but take care, wear va helmet and remember to cycle on the LEFT and to be extra careful turning RIGHT.